FateEvent/ft_linear_regression/README.md

 ### The Cost Function

-The __cost function__ aims at evaluating the performance of the model by computing a single scalar value that represents the total error across all data points.
-In __linear regression__, the most commonly used cost functions are the _Mean Squared Error (MSE)_ or the _Sum of Squared Errors (SSE)_.
+The __cost function__ is a quadratic function (it usually traces a parabola) aiming at evaluating the performance of the model by computing a single scalar value that represents the total error across all data points.
+In __linear regression__, the most commonly used cost functions are the _Mean Squared Error (MSE)_:

 ![alt text](varia/img/mse.png)

+and the _Sum of Squared Errors (SSE)_:

 ![alt text](varia/img/sse.png)

 ![The cost function](varia/img/cost_function.png)

-Here we use the _Mean Squared Error_ function, whose (optimized) formula may be written as follows:
+In the `train.py` program we use the _Mean Squared Error_ function, whose (optimized) formula may be written as follows:

 ![The cost function formula](varia/img/cost_function_formula.png)